Technology Training for Housing Providers

 Excel Tables, PivotTables & Charts:

-This intermediate level course focuses on using Excel to analyze data and uncover insights.
-Participants will learn how to create and modify tables, PivotTables, and charts to organize information and explore patterns and trends.
-The session emphasizes understanding data visually and interactively rather than memorizing steps.
-Examples are practical and focused on making data easier to interpret and communicate.
+This intermediate course teaches you how to use Excel to analyze data.
+You will learn how to build and edit tables, and charts to organize information.
+The session focuses on helping you understand data instead of memorizing steps.
+Examples are practical and show how to make data easier to understand and explain to others.

 Mon, Feb 09, 2026